-4. Determine the network LCR access codes from the information in items 2 and 3 above.
-These are the common leading digits for the station and group numbers in the other switches.
+- 4. Determine the network LCR access codes from the information in items 2 and 3 above.
+These are the common leading digits for the station and group numbers in the other switches. - e.g. for switch 001 this would be 22 (so 22XX extensions can be called), 23 (so 23XX extensions can be called), These are for stations in the other systems, 51 (so 51XX groups can be called) and 52 (so 52XX groups can be called), These are for station groups in other systems.

 This information is entered in MMC 724 in the network LCR area (NTWK LCR NUMPLAN).

 MMC 724.
 Numbering Plan